DamianZaremba/damianzaremba.co.uk/content/_posts/2011-06-28-example-of-building-nagios-configs-from-ldap.markdown

-  * Currently we don't store attributes in the servers entry relating to what services to monitor, this is something I'm looking at implimenting
+  * Currently we don't store attributes in the servers entry relating to what services to monitor, this is something I'm looking at implementing

   * IP addresses and SSH ports are stored in LDAP